Reviewing Applications: PreventSA Incubator

 • The opportunity to work alongside a community of innovators who all care about solving this problem

-If you have a bold idea to prevent rape, but it doesn’t fit the constraints of this first cohort, tell us about it here!
+If you have a bold idea to prevent rape, but didn’t apply this round, tell us about it here!
 It might be a fit for future funding.

 Criteria & FAQ